DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/customShapeTemplate.md

 - Template content must be presented as SVG elements.

-- Safari does not support a [foreignObject](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) element.
-Refer to the following bug report for more information: [Bug 23113 - Layer content inside HTML in SVG foreignObject renders in the wrong place](https://bugs.webkit.org/show_bug.cgi?id=23113).
+- We recommend that you do not use the [foreignObject](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) element to define template content (Safari [does not support](https://bugs.webkit.org/show_bug.cgi?id=23113) this element).

 [/important]